iv4xr-project/aplib/docs/README.md

 # aplib and iv4xr-core Documentation

 Aplib is the underlying agent-programming library of iv4xr-core.
 The core adds testing-related features on top of aplib.
 The entire core is provided a Java library.
+Using test-agent is explained in the core-part, but we recommend to first read the underlying concepts of aplib agent-programming and its tutorials (see below).

   * [Build instructions](../README.md)
   * [APIs Javadoc documentation](http://www.staff.science.uu.nl/~prase101/research/projects/iv4xr/aplib/apidocs/)